pczuppon/pczuppon.github.io/_pages/about.md

 ---

-Welcome to my homepage.
+Welcome to my personal homepage.
 I am a **mathematical/theoretical biologist** interested in stochastic models in the contexts of evolutionary biology, ecology, epidemiology and gene regulation.

 I am currently a _Maître de Conférences_ (senior lecturer) in the <a href='https://mabios.math.cnrs.fr/'>MABioS</a> team at the <a href='https://www.i2m.univ-amu.fr/'>Institut de Mathématiques de Marseille</a>.